The AAUP and Academic Freedom at Grambling

 By Brian M. McGowan and Edward L. Holt

-Wednesday, March 27, 1968, started the same as pretty much any other day for Antonia Hacker.1 She got up and left the small house she shared with the local librarian, and walked to her job.
+Wednesday, March 27, 1968, started the same as pretty much any other day for Antonia Hacker.1 She got up, left the small house she shared with the local librarian, and walked to her job.
 She taught art at Grambling College, a historically Black college in the small town of Grambling, Louisiana.
 Hacker went about her day normally until she was called into the president’s office and unceremoniously dismissed from her faculty position.2 Stunned, Hacker learned that President Ralph Waldo Emerson Jones refused to honor her contract, even after it had automatically renewed.3 After Jones yelled at her and accused her of spreading radical ideology among the students, Hacker returned to her rented room and began the process of moving back to her native California.4

 Hacker was not the only Grambling faculty member summarily dismissed that day.
 Joyce B. Williams and Jane E. Morrow felt the ire of the college president as well.
 Also fired in violation of their contracts, the women would eventually ask the AAUP to investigate their dismissals.
 The move to terminate the faculty appointments of these three individuals stemmed from their alleged involvement in the events that occurred in fall 1967 and fit into a broader pattern of the Grambling administration’s rejecting academic freedom and chilling free expression.